Dec-48/FileTransfer-Flutter/README.md

 Okay, I gotta be honest, I didn't do good on the security .
 File locking is about all I got covered for downloads and deletes.
 [https://github.com/Dec-48/FileTransfer-SpringBoot_Prototype]

+## Disclaimer
+I found a WebRTC file transfer app on GitHub and the Play Store.
+Seeing it published there gives me some ideas on how I might improve the performance and security of my own project